mglprdcntzn/distribution/ReadMe.txt

 	- Example_1.m: Comparison between algorithms at one arbitrary instant.
 	- Example_2.m: Comparison between algorithms through one entire typical day in open loop behaviour.
 It also plots Load, Irradiation, and Wind Speed daily profiles.
 	- Example_3.m: Comparison between open and closed loop behaviour through one entire typical day.

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+33 nodes additional example:
+	- Algorithms33.m: An additional example (not included in the paper) to compare the algorithms with the 33 nodes system in:

+		S. H. Dolatabadi, M. Ghorbanian, P. Siano, N. D. Hatziargyriou, An enhanced IEEE 33 bus benchmark test system for distribution system studies, IEEE Transactions on Power Systems 36 (2021) 2565– 2572.